Leodrp0305/Virtual-letter/README.md

   <li> JAVASCRIPT </li>
 </ol>

-## Guide?
+## Guide:

 > To use the online letter the text content inside the letter should be defined inside the html file, inside the blockquote.
 Feel free to change anything in the aplication, changing colors, animations and everything.
+Have fun!